tandonravi/RTandon.github.io/_pages/about.md

 Biography
 =========
 Hi, everyone!
-I am Meiyu Zhong, a last-year master student of Ming Hsieh Department of Electrical and Computer Engineering, University of Southern California.
-Previously, I graduated from Shanghai University as an outstanding graduate, majoring in Electrical Engineering.
+I am Meiyu Zhong, a first-year Ph.D. student in the Department of Electrical and Computer Engineering, University of Arizona.
+I am very lucky to work with Dr. Ravi Tandon.
+Previously, I received my MS degree from University of Southern California and BS degree in Shanghai University, majoring in Electrical Engineering.

 Education
 =========
+* Department of Electrical and Computer Engineering, University of Arizona, 08/2021-Present
+  * Major in Electrical Engineering
+  * Research interest: Fairness and Privacy in machine learning
-* Ming Hsieh Department of Electrical and Computer Engineering, University of Southern California, 08/2019-Present
+* Ming Hsieh Department of Electrical and Computer Engineering, University of Southern California, 08/2019-05/2021
   * Major in Electrical Engineering
   * GPA: 3.77/4.0
 * Department of Electrical and Computer Engineering, Shanghai University, 09/2015-06/2019